Price range: $37.95 through $42.95

 STANDARD ROOTSTOCK

 You should perform a soil test and make the correct amendments to your soil for optimal growth and fruit production, as low fertility will cause a delay in fruit production.
 The roots will anchor well, producing a solid and drought-tolerant tree because of the deep “real roots”.
 We are only grafting onto the most vigorous standard rootstock.
-This rootstock is cold, hardy zones 4b – 8.
+This rootstock is cold, hardy in zones 4b – 8.

-POLLINATION FOR KIEFFER PEAR
+KIEFFER PEAR POLLINATION

 While Kieffer pear is self-fertile, we still recommend planting at least two different pear varieties near each other to ensure pollination.
 The varieties of grafted pears we have for sale will blossom and overlap each other, giving you excellent pollination.
 The Kieffer pear tree is an excellent pollinator for both Asian and European varieties of pears.